Thinking partnership for leaders who want to see their situation more clearly

 About the practitioner

-Rob Lambert is a writer, teacher, and speaker who has spent twenty years inside organisations — across software engineering, leadership, and HR — working on the gap between idea and value, and the conditions that let people grow through the work of closing it.
+Rob Lambert is a writer, consultant, and speaker who has spent twenty years inside organisations — across software engineering, leadership, and HR — working on the conditions that allow good work to happen and the gap between idea and value that opens when those conditions are wrong.

 His engagements are warm, direct, and quietly humorous.
 Leaders leave with clearer thinking, a sharper view of what's actually going on, and confidence about where to act next.